Bubble memory: Development

 The bubble system cannot be described by any single invention, but in terms of the above discoveries.
 Andy Bobeck was the sole discoverer of (4) and (5) and co-discoverer of (2) and (3); (1) was performed by P. Michaelis in P. Bonyhard's group.
 At one point, over 60 scientists were working on the project at Bell Labs, many of whom have earned recognition in this field.
 For instance, in September 1974, H.E.D.
 Scovil, P.C.
 Michaelis and Bobeck were awarded the IEEE Morris N. Liebmann Memorial Award by the IEEE with the following citation: For the concept and development of single-walled magnetic domains (magnetic bubbles), and for recognition of their importance to memory technology.

 It took some time to find the perfect material, but it was discovered that some garnets had the correct properties.
 Bubbles would easily form in the material and could be pushed along it fairly easily.
-The next problem was to make them move to the proper location where they could be read back out: twistor was a wire and there was only one place to go, but in a 2D sheet things would not be so easy.
+The next problem was to make them move to the proper location where they could be read back out: a twistor was a wire and there was only one place to go, but in a 2D sheet things would not be so easy.
 Unlike the original experiments, the garnet did not constrain the bubbles to move only in one direction, but its bubble properties were too advantageous to ignore.

 The solution was to imprint a pattern of tiny magnetic bars onto the surface of the garnet, called propagation elements.
 When a small magnetic field was applied, they would become magnetized, and the bubbles would "stick" to one end.
 By then reversing the field they would be attracted to the far end, moving down the surface.
 Another reversal would pop them off the end of the bar to the next bar in the line, and so on, controlling or guiding the direction of travel of the bubbles.
-T bars/guides, shaped like the letters, were used in early bubble memory designs, but were later replaced by other shapes such as asymmetrical chevrons.
+T and I bars/guides, shaped like the letters, were used in early bubble memory designs, but were later replaced by other shapes such as asymmetrical chevrons, the half disk and the c-bar configurations.
 In practice the magnetic field rotates and is provided by a pair of coils, that produce a rotating magnetic field in the X and Z axes, it is this rotating magnetic field that moves the bubbles in the memory.
+The half-disk and asymmetric chevron configurations are gap tolerant, so they have a minimum feature size, which is the gap between opposing legs of adjacent elements, that is 2/3 the bubble diameter and reduces demands on lithography resolution.
+X bar propagation elements, shaped like the letter X, as well as Y-I elements shaped like the letters, continuous disks which are plain disks, and asymmetric half-disk elements were also used.
+The photolithography masks are created using electron beam lithography.